Fintech startups are often great at technology, UX, and design, but tend to struggle when it comes to acquiring customers.

 TRUST SIGNAL 1: Valuable Content

-Effective content creation is about building credibility and relationships between your startup and the target audience.
+Effective content creation is about building credibility and relationships between your startups and the target audience.
 It’s not about pumping out loads of average content to promote your product or service.
 You have to be committed to selflessly providing value, or else all your efforts will only get mediocre results.
 Average content that’s too ‘salesy’ can even make your startup look untrustworthy.

 Take a look at these findings.